ceari/edacc_web/specification.rst

 **1. Category definition phase:**

+*1.1 Organizers:*
-Organizers define competition categories such as "Random" or "Crafted".
+Define competition categories such as "Random" or "Crafted" in a database table.
+This management functionality can be offered by the web interface.

+*1.2 Competitors:*
 The web interface will allow no competitor interaction in this phase, except the access to general information, rules etc.

 **2. Registration and Submission phase:**

+*2.1 Organizers:*
+Organizers are provided with an overview of the registered users and submitted solvers and benchmarks.

+*2.2 Competitors:*
 In this phase competitors can register with the system and submit solvers and benchmarks using the web interface.